knowthelist/fhem-tablet-ui/README.md

 - **weather** : insert an icon or image, represending a weather literal
 - **circlemenu** : Cover multiple widgets behind a single widget
 - **select**	: Combobox to provide a list for selection
 - **pagetab**	 : Element to smoothly exchange the whole page with another page
+- **pagebutton** : Simple element to jump to another page
 - **level** : vertical/horizontal bar to show values between min/max value
 - **rotor** : slider between multiple widgets at one position
 - **progress** : round symbolic display  for percent values